-Local Tourism Association Development projects
+Local Tourism Association Development Projects

-- 15 people received training in housekeeping/ cleaning in Breedekloof, Breede Valley Municipality. - 10 wineries were evaluated on standard of services in Breedekloof, Breede Valley Municipality in the form of an in-loco visit to establishments by a mystery guest who did the assessment. - 10 people received training in front office duties, hospitality, and customer relations in the Franschhoek area. - 8 people received training in hospitality in McGregor, Langeberg Municipality. - Support was provided to local crafters in the form of printing of a tourism map for Nqubela township, Robertson, Langeberg Municipality. - 20 tourism SMMES were supported with payment of their membership fees, Basic Firefighter and First Aid level 1 training in Montagu, Langeberg Municipality. - 15 petrol attendants and front office staff received training through educationals in Tulbagh, Witzenberg Municipality. - 10 petrol attendants trained in tourism awareness, Ceres, Witzenberg Municipality. - Cleaning and marking of hiking trail, Ceres, Witzenberg Municipality. - Touwsriver LTA was upgraded and personnel received training in front office duties in Touwsriver, Breede Valley Municipality. - Primary school tourism educational and front office training was rolled out in Wolseley, Witzenberg Municipality. - Tourism SMME information sessions were held in Worcester, Breede Valley Municipality. - Development of a new local tourism route and new tourism products was supported in Jamestown, Stellenbosch Municipality.
+- 15 people received training in the housekeeping/ cleaning field in Breedekloof, Breede Valley Municipality. - 10 Wineries were evaluated on standard of services in Breedekloof, Breede Valley Municipality in the form of an in-loco visit to establishments by a mystery guest who did the assessment. - 10 people received training in Front Office duties, hospitality, and customer relations in the Franschhoek area. - 8 people received training in Hospitality in McGregor, Langeberg Municipality. - Support was provided for to local crafters in the form of printing of a tourism map for Nqubela township, Robertson, Langeberg Municipality.